everpub/openscienceprize/README.md

 average researcher has.
 Fixing this is the aim of this project.

+# How to make it so

+What would we have to build to make this a reality.

+* a tool to get started with your first `Dockerfile`
+* syntactic sugar for `docker build && docker run` mounting the local directory into the container
+* connecting to the running container
+* a jupyterhub spawner that works with the `Dockerfile`
+* examples of how to setup your repo
+* tools for using travis/circle CI
+* convert markdown to `ipynb` and run it (md is easier to diff)
+* a better `thebe` that can protect users from malicious content
+* webserver that renders just `paper.ipynb` from a repo, hooks it up to something like `tmpnb` for interactivity

 # Brain dump points

 This is an unordered collection of thoughts.
 Feel free to add to it.